MSWS/Map-Cycle/readme.md

 - `MapCycle`: An object containing parameters for map rotation.
   - `RandomOrder`: Enables or disables random map rotation.
+  - `MapChangeAtTheEndOfMatchDelay`: Delay for map change once the match is finished (when we reach the win panel)

 - `Rtv`: An object containing parameters for Rock The Vote (RTV) voting.
   - `Enabled`: Enables or disables RTV.